 Karu’s Indian Banana Leaf restaurant is a lesser-known foodie spot in Bukit Panjang, serving some of the best briyani in the region.
 Everything in the standard meal set (from $7.20) – rice, 2 vegetable dishes, appalam and chicken or fish curry – is free-flow in a la carte style so you can eat to your heart’s content.

-Other dishes like chicken masala, beef rendang, squid and more can be ordered to complete your standard meal set (top up another $3 or more) or a la carte (from around $6.50 per dish).
+Other dishes such as chicken masala, beef rendang, and squid can be ordered to complete your standard meal set (top up another $3 or more) or a la carte (from around $6.50 per dish).
 If you’re going in a group of four or more and want to order something more substantial to share, try the fish head curry (from $23.50), which gets many thumbs up too.

 Karu’s Indian Banana Leaf

 Address: 808/810 Upper Bukit Timah Rd, Singapore 678144

 Opening hours: Tue – Sun 10.30AM-10PM | Closed on Mon